9 Spring Books to Plant Seeds of Joy and Curiosity in Young Readers (Ages 2-8)

 1. Up in the Garden and Down in the Dirt by Kate Messner

-Go on a magical journey through the cycles of the seasons, seen from above and below the garden soil.
+Follow the seasons from above and below the garden soil.
 As the seasons shift, a young girl and her grandmother plant, tend, and harvest their garden, while beneath their feet, an unseen world of earthworms, insects, and other critters works to keep the garden thriving.
-This beautifully illustrated book not only explores the bustling life above and below the ground but also teaches kids about the important interconnections in nature that make our gardens grow.
-It's a captivating exploration of the wonders of nature, perfect for budding gardeners and nature lovers.
+This beautifully illustrated book explores the bustling life above and below the ground and teaches kids about the important interconnections in nature that make our gardens grow.
+A great pick for kids who like poking around in the dirt and wondering what lives down there.
 View on Amazon.

 2. Planting a Rainbow by Lois Ehlert